RedisLabs/redis-cluster-proxy/README.md

 `redis-cluster-proxy -c /path/to/my/proxy.conf 127.0.0.1:7000`

-You can find an example `proxy.conf` file insider the main Redis Cluster Proxy's directory.
+You can find an example `proxy.conf` file inside the main Redis Cluster Proxy's directory.

 After launching it, you can connect to the proxy as if it were a normal Redis server (however make sure to understand the current limitations).